inkyblackness/hacker/README.md

 For example,
 ```
-cd /hd/mfdart.res/0026
+> cd /hd/mfdart.res/0026
-cd ../002D
+/hd/mfdart.res/0026> cd ../002D
+/hd/mfdart.res/002D> _
 ```
 changes to the HD file ```mfdart.res```, chunk 0x0026 ; The second then switches to 0x002D, also in mfdart.res

 For nodes containing serial items (such as chunks with blocks or texture properties), the subnodes are simply 0 up to the number of children (-1).
 Object property nodes are identified by ```class-subclass-type```, e.g.: ```1-3-0```, below which the nodes ```common```, ```generic``` and ```specific``` are available.

 File nodes will only be loaded into memory when they are entered.
 So, although a ```load``` command may succeed, loading specific files may not.
+Once a file has been loaded into memory, changes outside of Hacker are not reflected (e.g. overwriting a save-game file).
+Restart the application to load the newest file(s) - this is where the ```--run``` parameter is useful.

 #### Node Info
 ```